To learn more about Masterflex Food Grade Hoses, this Winter Solstice, please continue to the end of the article.

 A Separate tradition from the other side of the planet, we bet you would never have guessed, is having rice pudding; a must-have dessert at your Winter Solstice celebrations whether you are Scandinavian or not.

-To bring way to the warmth to the body, from the cold winter, you can have a winter lamb BBQ; moreover, it would be a change from having turkey in the oven.
+To bring way to warmth to the body, from the cold winter, you can have a winter lamb BBQ; moreover, it would be a change from having turkey in the oven.
 Furthermore, lamp, or even lamp chops, would bring warmth to the body amidst the cold of winter; and that’s apparently why the celebration of Winter Solstice is with lamb in wintry Northern China.

-5. POMEGRANATE & WATERMELLONS
+5. POMEGRANATE & WATERMELONS FOR WINTER SOLSTICE

-Pomegranate & watermelons are fruits that most seem to adore, but perhaps it’s hardly ever consumed by most; Iranian, traditionally, serve them on the night of winter solstice celebrations (Shab-e Yalda); their red colour, to the Persians, is a symbol of the crimson hues of dawn and glow of life.
+Pomegranate & watermelons are fruits that most seem to adore, but perhaps it’s hardly ever consumed by most; Iranians, traditionally, serve them on the night of winter solstice celebrations (Shab-e Yalda); their red colour, to the Persians, is a symbol of the crimson hues of dawn and glow of life.

-Above all, the longest and darkest night, in Iran, is celebrated with friends and family; they eat and some drink and read poetry, together, until well after midnight.
+Above all, the longest and darkest night, in Iran, is celebrated with friends and family; they eat and drink and read poetry, together, until well after midnight.

 6. DRIED NUTS